-- J. Ben Schafer, Dan Frankowski, Jon Herlocker & Shilad Sen, Collaborative Filtering Recommender Systems, in The Adaptive Web: Methods and Strategies of Web Personalization 292 (Peter Brusilovsky et al. eds., 2007). - 54.
+- J. Ben Schafer, Dan Frankowski, Jon Herlocker & Shilad Sen, Collaborative Filtering Recommender Systems, in The Adaptive Web: Methods and Strategies of Web Personalization 292 (Peter Brusilovsky et al. eds., 2007). - 58.
 On information and belief, contemporaneous to, and following Mr. Robinson's conception of the inventions disclosed in the '282 patent, academics, and businesses headquartered in Texas actively entered the field of collaborative filtering.
 Computer researchers at the University of Texas at Austin founded the Intelligent Data Exploration and Analysis Laboratory and the Machine Learning Research Group.
 The University of Texas at Dallas founded the Institute of Data Analytics, a center for research on data analysis, which collaborates with private industry.
-Baylor University in Waco, Texas is the home of the Electronic Commerce Center, which focuses on integrating technology and electronic data with e-commerce. - 55.
+Baylor University in Waco, Texas is the home of the Electronic Commerce Center, which focuses on integrating technology and electronic data with e-commerce. - 59.
 Texas based companies incorporated collaborative filtering technologies into numerous products and many of these same companies cited the '282 patent in their own patents.
-Texas based businesses that developed products incorporating collaborative filtering included: VideosDotCom, Inc. of McKinney, Texas; i2 Technologies US, Inc. of Dallas, Texas; Vignette Corporation of Austin, Texas; Texas Shopper Network, Inc. of Houston, Texas; Arrowsmith Technologies, Inc. of Austin, Texas; and HP Enterprise Services, LLC of Plano, Texas.
+Texas based businesses that developed products incorporating collaborative filtering included: VideosDotCom, Inc. of McKinney, Texas; i2 Technologies US, Inc. of Dallas, Texas; Vignette Corporation of Austin, Texas; Texas Shopper Network, Inc. of Houston, Texas; Arrowsmith Technologies, Inc. of Austin, Texas; and HP Enterprise Services, LLC of Plano, Texas. - 60.
+The '282 patent is cited by at least 60 patents that were either initially assigned to or are currently assigned to entities headquartered in Texas.
+Companies citing the '282 patent in their patents include i2 Technologies, Vignette Corporation, AT&T, Hewlett-Packard Development Company, and Blockbuster LLC.